openeggbert/mind-net/CONTRIBUTING.md

 - [ ] TASK Check operator== implementations for all models

 ### Plugin Dictionary
-- [ ] New cron job: delete terms with status Deleted
-- [ ] Multi-language - translate English text, which is not yet translated
-- [ ] New tables: dictionary_url_type a dictionary_url
 - [ ] Notes: New buttons: Expand, Collapse
 - [ ] If map is changed, clear Search term input
 - [ ] dictionary_map - new column emoji